-As sworn nature lovers, one of the most exciting discoveries for us this year was the new tent complex, “Ey-Sham”, built on the shores of the Sea of Galilee.
-For a while now we have been following the glamorous trend of glamping – a combination of glamorous and camping.
-The trend, which began in Australia and California, is sweeping the world and now, to our delight, has come to us.
+As nature lovers and keen travelres, for a while now we have been following the up and coming trend of glamping – a combination of glamorous and camping.
+The trend, which began in Australia and California, is sweeping the world and now, to our delight, has finally made landfall in Israel.

 When the two began planning the event, they had many thoughts regarding the location – Poland?
 Israel?
 Maybe England?
 Finally they decided to hold the wedding in Israel.
 They knew that many of the guests would come from abroad, so it was important for them that the wedding included accommodation.
 They also wanted the atmosphere of the wedding to be Israeli, combined with elements from Greg’s world.
 They decided on a Friday wedding in the tent compound on the shores of the Sea of Galilee and invited the guests to stay there overnight (and indeed, 150 of the 170 guests invited to the wedding stayed overnight).